 - Drinking large amounts of alcohol will create an imbalance of fluids and electrolytes in the body and has a dehydrating effect.
 In some circumstances, this may cause a seizure

 - A seizure may happen after head trauma – head injuries that may occur from accidents or falls while drunk

-- Chronic alcohol abuse will prevent the absorption of vitamins and is often associated with poor diet and poor health can contribute to poor seizure control
+- Chronic alcohol abuse will prevent the absorption of vitamins and is often associated with poor diet, health and lifestyle which can contribute to poor seizure control

 - Sometimes people mix alcohol with other substances, and this may also increase the risk of seizures.